restuedos/whatsapp-web-api/README.md

 ## About Whatsapp Web API

-Whatsapp Web API is a Simple Bot for Whatsapp, you can create a sticker, send quotes & receive deleted messages from your contacts
+Whatsapp Web API is a Simple Bot for Whatsapp, you can create a sticker, spam chat, send quotes & receive deleted messages from your contacts

 ## How To